Increased reports of scammers posing as police

 At that point, the woman became suspicious and called the Winchester Emergency Communications Center to report a scam.

-Virginia State Police received several calls within 24 hours from Virginians reporting that callers are using a phone number linked to a Virginia State Police Area 43 Office in Chatham – (434) 432-7287 – to use tax season as a way to try and con people out of money, an incredibly common scam this time of year.
+Virginia State Police received several calls within 24 hours from Virginians reporting that callers are using a phone number linked to a Virginia State Police Area 43 Office in Chatham – (434) 432-7287 – to use tax season as a way to try and con people out of money, an

 The caller tells victims they owe money to the IRS and need to pay it promptly, either through a pre-loaded debit card or wire transfer.
 They often threaten victims with arrest, deportation or suspension of a business or driver’s license, and, when questioned, have a tendency to become hostile and insulting.